gearmo3ds/noisecommander3dsdemo/help.txt

 Disable "Play" to select pads without playing them (found at bottom right side).

-There are three types of selectable items in the upper screen:
-Sliders, buttons and lanes (pads).

-To change a slider value, first select it and then do either:

-A) Hold the A button while moving the Circle Pad.
-B) Touch a pad on the lower screen while moving the Circle Pad.

-To execute a Button, just press A.

-The A, X and Y buttons do different things depending on the cursor selection.

-Pressing such a button while a lane is selected by the cursor will trigger an action which opererates on the lane (pad).

-Pressing such a button while a slider is
-selected: (TODO: explain).

 The second of the four bottom row buttons cycles through several modes: